akikito0/notes/modern-dangers.md

 Do not watch porn.

 It makes you a cuck and a voyeur.
-It puts you in the role of a passive observer.
+It puts you into the role of passive observer.